 The Roppongi Hills Christmas lights are well worth a visit but it is utter madness – but in a beautifully bizarre kind of way!

-The Roppongi Hills Christmas Illuminations are free to visit and light up 7 November until the 25 December 2024.
+The Roppongi Hills Christmas Illuminations are free to visit and light up from early November until 25 December 2026.

 Read more about Roppongi Hills Christmas lights in our guide >